 Instead, use room temperature distilled water or rainwater.

-The roots contain nodules which store water, making the plant somewhat drought tolerant.
+The roots contain nodules that store water, making the plant somewhat drought tolerant.

 An excellent balanced household fertilizer will work well for your fire glory, although you can also use fertilizers with an N-P-K of 3-1-2 or 2-1-2.